Codecademy/docs/content/css/concepts/grids/grids.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

-CSS Grid is a two-dimensional grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.
+CSS Grid is a two-dimensional grid-based layout system, with rows, columns and gaps.
+Using this layout system makes it easier to design web pages without having to use positioning and floats.

 ## Grid Elements